AJ-RR/AJ-RR.github.io/index.md

 ### Summer Research Internship 2020- The University of Alabama, Tuscaloosa
 #### Food Detection for a Wearable Device
 [Computer Lab of Ambient and Wearable Systems - Edward Sazonov](https://eng.ua.edu/eng-directory/dr-edward-sazonov/)
-* Training and evaluation of the YOLO object detection networks for the detection of Food, Beverage, Screen and Persons from a wearabledevice camera, and exploration of data preprocessingtechniques such as deblurring and low light image enhancement combined with extensive augmentation techniques to improve detection on real world data.
+* Training and evaluation of the YOLO object detection networks to detect Food, Beverage, Screen, and Persons.
+* Explored data pre-processing techniques such as deblurring, low light image enhancement and extensive data augmentation to improve detection on wearable-camera data, and integrated a segmentation pipeline using graph-cut to segment the parts of food on the plate post object detection.

 ### Summer Internship 2019 - Indian Institute of Science (IISc)
 #### Laser Communication and Vibrometer Systems